iiitdwd-exams/certificates/README.md

 6. Check if LibreOffice is installed, and if not, install it from here: `https://www.libreoffice.org/`.
 Determine the path where `soffice` is installed.
 On GNU/Linux, use the `which soffice` command and on Windows, use `where soffice` command.
 If it is already on the `PATH` environment variable, it will be located.
 Else, use any method to determine the path to `soffice`, such as, looking up the properties of LibreOffice in your Windows Start menu.
 Open the script `gencert.py` in your IDE and search for `libre_office_path` and change it appropriately.

 # Input Data
-Data is input in a Microsoft Excel `.xlsx` file.Following column names are mandatory:
+Data is input in a Microsoft Excel `.xlsx` file.
+The following column names are mandatory:
 1. `student_name`: Name of the student.
-If the student's name starts with one of `Mr.`, `Ms.`, or `Mrs.`, that portion, along with a following space if present, will be removed when used in printing the name in the certificate.
+If the student's name starts with one of `Mr.`, `Ms.`, or `Mrs.`, that portion, along with a trailing space if present, will be removed when used in printing the name in the certificate.
 2. `gender`: Gender of the student.
 Can be `M` for male, `F` for female or any other letter or empty.
 This will determine whether the student's name in the certificate is prefixed with `Mr. `, `Ms. ` or left unchanged.
 3. `start_date`: Start date of the internship.
 4. `end_date`: Last date of the inetrnship.